Test How Your Invisible Gut Bacteria Affects Your Health

-For optimal balance of the gut microbiota, consider a diet that is low in refined carbohydrates and processed foods, rich in fiber, essential fatty acids, and phytonutrients, with a wide variety of fresh fruits and vegetables, beans (legumes), nuts, and whole grains.
+For ideal balance of the gut microbiota, consider a diet that is low in refined carbohydrates and processed foods, rich in fiber, essential fatty acids, and phytonutrients, with a variety of fresh fruits and vegetables, beans (legumes), nuts, and whole grains.
 Depending upon clinical context, the following suggestions may also help restore the microbiota:

 - Specific pharmaceutical or botanical medications may be taken under the guidance of a qualified clinician for the treatment of bacterial, fungal, or parasitic infections.

 - Abstinence from gut-damaging medications (e.g., antibiotics, nonsteroidal anti-inflammatory drugs, proton-pump inhibitors, oral contraceptives) and alcohol.12,13

 - Probiotics, especially Lactobacilli and Bifidobacteria, help restore GI balance; they activate anti-inflammatory pathways, regulate gut contractility and calm IBS symptoms, improve weight control and insulin sensitivity, and reinforce intestinal barrier integrity.24,25 “Reseeding” the dysbiotic gut with these friendly bacteria may prevent pathogens taking up residence.
 Probiotics can be found in fermented foods (e.g., yogurt, miso, tempeh, and sauerkraut) or taken as supplements.